- About Us

 Sign up to receive email updates from LDF.

-Leticia received her J.D. from the University of Wisconsin Law School where she was the recipient of the Wisconsin State Bar/Law School Academic Award for highest achievement in constitutional law and the Brown v.
-Board of Education Award for outstanding commitment to equal educational opportunity and social justice.
-She also received her Ph.D. in Educational Leadership and Policy Analysis and an M.S. from the University of Wisconsin-Madison.
+Leticia received her J.D. from the University of Wisconsin Law School where she awarded for highest achievement in constitutional law and for her outstanding commitment to equal educational opportunity and social justice.
+She received her Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin-Madison.
 Leticia received her B.A. from Williams College in History and completed concentrations in African-American and Women’s and Gender Studies.
 She is a member of the University of Wisconsin Law School’s Board of Visitors, and serves on a number of other nonprofit boards and committees.